 Setting the Right Communication Tone

 Email greetings determine the overall expectation of the message.
 Formal greetings convey seriousness and authority; informal greetings convey openness and collaboration.
 Choosing the right tone prevents confusion and discomfort.
-If the greeting meets the relationship and context, the reader will be able to engage in the message comfortably from the start. -
+If the greeting meets the relationship and context, the reader will be able to engage in the message comfortably from the start.
+For example, using "Hi" in a job application email might seem unprofessional, while "Dear" in a casual team update could create unnecessary formality that distances colleagues. -

 3